Towards a Uniform Theory of Effectful State Machines: Monads and -theories

-In the previous section we have presented a coalgebraic picture of deterministic Moore automata, essentially capturing the Type-3 level of Chomsky hierarchy (modulo the generalization from languages to power series).
-In order to deal with other levels we introduce \emph{(finitary) monads} and \emph{algebraic theories} as a critical ingredient of our formalization, thus building on top of the recent previous work~\cite{JacobsSilvaEtAl12,SilvaBonchiEtAl13}.

-One way to give a monad is by giving a \emph{Kleisli triple}. \begin{defn}[Kleisli triple] A Kleisli triple $(T,\eta,\argument^{\klstar})$ consists of an object assignment $T$ sending sets to sets, a family of maps $\eta_X:X\to TX$ and an operator, called \emph{Kleisli lifting}, sending any $f:X\to TY$ to $f^{\klstar}:TX\to TY$.
+In the previous section we summarized a coalgebraic presentation of deterministic Moore automata, essentially capturing regular languages and regular formal power series.
+In order to capture bigger language classes we introduce \emph{(finitary) monads} and \emph{$\Sigma$-theories} as a critical ingredient of our formalization; this is following and extending ideas in previous work~\cite{JacobsSilvaEtAl12,SilvaBonchiEtAl13}.
+In this work we find it easiest to work with monads in the form of \emph{Kleisli triples}. \begin{definition}[Kleisli triple] A Kleisli triple $(T,\eta,\argument^{\klstar})$ consists of an object assignment $T$ sending sets to sets, a set-indexed family of maps $\eta_X:X\to TX$ and an operator, called \emph{Kleisli lifting}, sending any map $f:X\to TY$ to $f^{\klstar}:TX\to TY$.
 These data are subject to the following axioms: \iffull